embetrix/pycrypto-helper/README.md

 ### `crypto_helper.cms_verify(data, cert, signature)`

-Signs the given data using the specified key.
+Verifies the given CMS signature for the specified data using the certificate.

 - `data`: The data to be signed.
 - `cert`: The certificate file in pem format.